Urban secession: Examples

-City-states
+City-states and semi-autonomous cities

+Fully autonomous cities, or city-states, are the objective of urban secession.
+A modern instance of a city-state is the Republic of Singapore, which was expelled from Malaysia for a variety of political and social reasons.
+Currently, Singapore is the sole city which has total independence, an indigenous currency, and a substantial military.
+The other two existing and de jure city-states are Monaco and Vatican City, which operate as, nominally, politically independent urban areas.

-An example of a formally seceded urban region with full sovereignty is Singapore (from Malaysia).
-Monaco and Vatican City are also financially and politically independent urban areas, so are Hong Kong and Macau, which have the status of special administrative regions of the People's Republic of China, separated from their original province of Kwangtung for more than a century as European enclaves.
-The reasons for these as city-states are historical and unrelated to any principle of urban secession.
+Certain cities like Hong Kong and Macau have a degree of autonomy, but not full political independence.
+Specifically, the status of a special administrative regions (SAR) has been conferred upon Hong Kong and Macau in the People's Republic of China.
+The reason for their relative autonomy stems from their existence for more than a century as European colonies, and a resultant difficulty of full reintegration.

 Asia

 In China, both Beijing and Tianjin are independent of the surrounding province of Hebei, of which they were formerly a part.
 Similarly, Shanghai is now independent from Jiangsu and Chongqing from Sichuan.

 In Japan, Tokyo, as well as being a city, forms a prefecture, falling into a special category of "metropolitan prefecture" having some of the attributes of a city and some of a prefecture.
 Within Tokyo, there are smaller units, "wards", "cities", "towns", etc., but some of the responsibilities normally assigned to cities and towns in other Japanese prefectures are handled by the Tokyo metropolitan government instead.

 In both South Korea and North Korea, special cities are independent from their surrounding provinces and city-states under direct governance from the central government.
 Examples are Seoul, Busan, Daegu, Incheon, Gwangju, Daejeon and Ulsan in South Korea and Pyongyang and Rason in North Korea.
 In South Korea, the main criterion for granting secession from the province is a population reaching one million.

 Taiwan, officially the Republic of China, administers six cities, formerly part of the Republic of China's Taiwan Province, as special municipalities: Kaohsiung, Taichung, Tainan, Taipei, New Taipei and Taoyuan.
 (The People's Republic of China, which claims Taiwan, continues to recognise these municipalities as an integral part of PRC's purported Taiwan Province; the People's Republic of China regards Taiwan as its 23rd province, with Taipei as its capital.)